 - A Delegation Name record has similar behavior to a CNAME record, but allows you to map an entire subtree beneath a label to another domain.
 For more information about DNAME records, see RFC 6672.

 A Delegation Signer record resides at the top-level domain and points to a child zone's DNSKEY record.
 DS records are created when DNSSEC security authentication is added to the zone.
 For more information about DS records, see RFC 4034.

 - An IPSec Key record stores public keys for a host, network, or application to connect to IP security (IPSec) systems.
 For more information on IPSECKEY records, see RFC 4025.

-- A Key record stores a public key that is associated with a domain name.
-Currently only used by SIG and TKEY records.
-IPSECKEY and DNSKEY have replaced key for use in IPSec and DNSSEC, respectively.
+- A Key record stores a public key that's associated with a domain name.
+Only used by SIG and TKEY records.
+IPSECKEY and DNSKEY have replaced key for use in IPSec and DNSSEC.
 For more information about KEY records, see RFC 4025.

 - A Key Exchanger record identifies a key management agent for the associated domain name with some cryptographic systems (not including DNSSEC).
 For more information about KX records, see RFC 2230.

 - A Location record stores geographic location data of computers, subnets , and networks within the DNS.
 For more information about LOC records, see RFC 1876.

 - A Mail Exchanger record defines the mail server accepting mail for a domain.
 MX records must point to a hostname.
 MX records must not point to a CNAME or IP address.
 For more information about MX records, see RFC 1035.

 - A Naming Authority Pointer record stores information used by ENUM (Telephone Number Mapping) to map E.164 numbers to URIs.
 For more information about NAPTR records, see RFC 3403.